Is Your ATV Winch Not Working? – Troubleshooting Guide & Fixes

 Not all winches are the same.
 The two main types are:

-Electric winches – Powered by the ATV’s battery.
+Electric Winches – Powered by the premium quality batteries meant for ATVs with winch.
 They are easy to install and work well for most riders but can drain the battery quickly under heavy use.

 Hydraulic winches – Use the ATV’s power steering pump.
 These offer continuous operation without battery drain but require a compatible hydraulic system.